gnolang/blog/posts/2024-07-03_discover-gno-gc24/README.md

 If you'd like to learn more about Gno & gno.land, join us at GopherCon US for an in-depth talk and workshop on developing apps with Gno.
 Find the details below.

-### Workshop on 'Building a Decentralized App on gno.land'
+### Workshop: 'Building a Decentralized App on gno.land'
 - Time & date: Monday, July 8th, 10:00 am - 12:00 pm
 - Who: Dylan Boltz, Software Engineer at gno.land
 - Where: Marina City, Marriott Marquis